RBI and Monetary Policy

 - How is MSF different from Repo rate?

-- MSF loan facility was created for commercial banks to borrow from RBI in emergency conditions when inter-bank liquidity dries up and the overnight interest rates are volatile.
+MSF loan facility was created for commercial banks to borrow from RBI in emergency conditions when inter-bank liquidity dries up and there is volatility in the overnight interest rates.
 To curb this volatility, RBI allowed them to deposit government securities and get more liquidity from RBI at a rate higher than the Repo rate.

 - SLR (Statutory liquidity ratio): All commercial banks in the country are required to keep a given percentage of their demand and time deposits (Net demand and time liabilities or NDTL) as liquid assets in their vault itself.

 - It prevents the bank from lending all its deposits which is too risky.